Junxin-L/Melbourne-Shuffle/README.md

 # Melbourne Shuffle Implementation in Python

-This repository contains a Python implementation of the Melbourne Shuffle, a technique for improving oblivious storage in the cloud, as described in the paper "The Melbourne Shuffle: Improving Oblivious Storage in the Cloud" by K. G. Paterson, E. Shi, and J. Spencer.
+This repository contains a Python implementation of the Melbourne Shuffle, a technique for improving oblivious storage in the cloud, as described in the paper "The Melbourne Shuffle: Improving Oblivious Storage in the Cloud" .

 ## What is the Melbourne Shuffle?